This page describes the high level components constituting an Eclipse Hono™ instance and their relations to each other.

 The diagram below provides an overview of the top level logical components.

-The Device Registry uses the Auth Server to authenticate the protocol adapters during connection establishment.
+The Device Registry and the Command Router use the Auth Server to authenticate the protocol adapters during connection establishment.

 All interactions between the components are based on AMQP 1.0 message exchanges as defined by the